- Canary Islands

-The Canary Islands archipelago is formed of 7 main islands (these are their names in descending order of their size):
+The Canary Islands archipelago is composed of 8 main islands (these are their names in descending order of their size):

 Besides the main islands there are several other smaller islands and islets:

-La Graciosa is the only small island that is inhabited besides the main islands, although it has a population of less than 1000 people.
+La Graciosa is the smallest inhabited island out of the eight main islands, although it has a population of fewer than 1,000 people, although most people stay here only during the summer months.
 This idyllic small island has no paved roads.
-La Graciosa is situated very close to the coast of Lanzarote and you can take a ferry or an excursion boat to visit for the day.
+La Graciosa is situated very close to the coast of Lanzarote and you can take a ferry or an excursion on a boat to visit for the day.

-Tenerife is the largest island in the Canary Islands archipelago in terms of size, with an area of area of 2,034 square kilometres and a population of around 900 000 people.
+Tenerife is the largest island in the Canary Islands archipelago in terms of size, with an area of 2034 square kilometers and a population of around 900,000 people.

 Tenerife is also the most visited island in the Canaries and it's one of the best and warmest Canary Island during winter, in our opinion.

-The island is dominated by the massive Mount Teide situated almost in the middle, dominating the landscape with its imposing stature.
+The island is well known worldwide due to Mount Teide, the third largest volcano in the world if measured from the ocean floor, situated almost in the center of Tenerife, dominating the landscape with its imposing stature.

 Fuerteventura is also home to some of the best beaches in the Canary Islands, like Playa de la Concha (El Cotillo), Cofete, the beaches inside Corralejo Natural Park and of course Sotavento, in the Jandia Peninsula.

-The rest of Canary Islands in order of their size:
+The Canary Islands ranked based on their size: